rogervinas/contract-testing-with-pact/README.md

 ## 3) Consumer publishes the "contract"

-The consumer "contract" is now generated locally, but it should be published to a [Pact Broker](https://docs.pact.io/pact_broker), so it can be shared with the provider.
+The consumer "contract" is now generated locally, but it should be published to a [PactBroker](https://docs.pact.io/pact_broker), so it can be shared with the provider.

 To test it locally:

-1. Start a local instance of [Pact Broker](https://docs.pact.io/pact_broker) with a sqlite database:
+1. Start a local instance of [PactBroker](https://docs.pact.io/pact_broker) with a sqlite database:
 ```shell
 docker compose up -d
 ```